KanonZVE/KanonZVE/README.md

-# Hello my name is Joan Sanchez
+# Hello!
+My name is Joan Sanchez

 I am a Technical Engineer in Computer Science with 10 years of experience, I want to be a full time developer so at the moment I am practicing every day Swift, Python and C#.